Skip to feedback

 Enabling practice:

-NSF evaluators and collaborators shall include diverse perspectives during all phases of the work, including in the interpretation of data and dissemination of results.
-NSF evaluators and collaborators shall seek to understand the effect of the program or policy being evaluated on different populations.
+To ensure relevance and utility of evidence-building activities, evaluators collaborate with interested parties in different phases of the work, as appropriate, including in the interpretation of data and dissemination of results.
+NSF evaluators and collaborators shall seek to understand the effect of the program or policy being evaluated.